hridhaan-s/hridhaan-s/README.md

-## hey, I’m Hridhaan
+## Hello there!, I’m Hridhaan

-I’m a student who enjoys building things and figuring stuff out along the way.
+I’m a high school student who enjoys building things and figuring stuff out along the way.
 Most of my work sits at the intersection of **tech, engineering, and curiosity**.

 ### what I’m usually working on
+- Learning Competitive Programming
 - Researching and Learning
 - experiments related to space, astronomy, and engineering
 - learning new technologies by actually using them